SESYNC-ci/leaflet-in-R-lesson/docs/_slides/leaflethtml.md

 saveWidget(map, file="map.html")    # Save map as an html file
 ~~~

-You can now open `map.htlm` in your browser. `map.html` will open as a full screen html file in your browser.
+You can now open `map.html` in your browser. `map.html` will open as a full screen html file.

-You can upload the html file wherever you like and then iframe to it if you want to embed it into a website:
+You can upload the html file wherever you like.
+Use `iframe` if you want to embed it into a website:
 ```html
 <iframe src="map.html" frameborder="0" width="100%" height="400px"></iframe>
 ```